 If I had to pick one meal to eat for the rest of my life it would be Ashleigh's Pork and Beans.
 This is my absolute favourite meal in the world and I get butterflies every time I smell the smoked pork and curry flavours, mixed with the heated flour scent that I know signals Rotis, wafting down the hall.

 The first time Ash made this for me she told me that she really loves this meal but she was not sure if it was something I would enjoy.
 She has never been so wrong.
 And that was just the first iteration of this bowl of heavenly goodness that is a centrepiece of our love.
 The initial version used a smoked pork fillet, and sugar beans and had no tomatoes.
 Anyone who knows me well knows that once I've found a favourite thing I hate deviating from that version of it but Ash decided to ignore my cries for stability (thankfully) and innovated; the version we eat today uses a smoked pork shank (the bone adds so much flavour), butter beans (who doesn't love a bean) and a tin of tomato that increases the amount of sauce and also adds acidity to the curry making the flavour that much more wonderful and complex.

 This is a dish that Ashleigh's grandmother made for her all the time growing up and is a staple in their family.
 It's become a running joke about how much I love this humble home dish but my shared love of it has been part of why I've felt so accepted into my new family.
 I hope you try it and develop a tradition around it of your very own.

-1 smoked shank (eisbein) about 500g with the bone
+1 smoked pork shank or smoked ribs about 500g with the bone

 2 1/2 heaped teaspoons of curry powder